 Social hygiene: Society includes the surrounding we live and other public places.
 A good environment has a great impact on the physical and mental condition of an individual.
 The untidy and improper way of disposal of waste in public places leads to unhealthy conditions.
 These lead to uncontrolled growth of rodents and disease-causing and carrying microbes and make us ill.
 Hence social hygiene is as important as personal hygiene.

 A disease is a term used to define the uncomfortable condition or discomfort we feel.
 The term disease-free is entirely different from the term being healthy even though they are correlated.
-A disease is diagnosed by certain symptoms and signs.
+A disease is diagnosed with certain symptoms and signs.

 Also Read: Need for Hygiene and Sanitation